 Reduced blood flow can slow wound healing.
 It can also make your body less effective at fighting infection.
 As a result, your wound may not heal.
 Tissue damage or death (gangrene) may occur, and any existing infection may spread to your bone.

-If the infection cannot be stopped or the damage is irreparable, amputation may be necessary.
-The most common amputations in people with diabetes are the toes, feet, and lower legs.
+If the infection cannot be stopped or the damage cannot be reversed, amputation may be necessary.
+The

 With ongoing diabetes management, foot care, and wound care, many people with diabetes can limit their risk of amputation or prevent it entirely.